New Jacobi--Davidson type methods for the large SVD computations

+Finally, as we see from \cref{table0}, for each algorithm and the computation of interior singular triplets of each matrix, while the numbers of outer iterations are comparable to that for the computation of the largest singular triplets of the same matrix, the inner iterations are much more because MINRES converges much more slowly for the highly indefinite correction equations than the definite ones, which correspond to the interior and largest singular triplets, respectively.
+This confirms \cref{thm9}.

-We computed $10$ singular triplets of eight test matrices in \cref{table00} with given targets $\tau$, where the desired singular values of the first four matrices are not very interior, and those of the last four matrices are interior and clustered ones.
-Both algorithms succeeded in computing all the desired singular triplets of all the test matrices and \cref{table1} lists the results.
-Regarding $I_{\out}$, we observe that IPJDSVD converged faster for all the test matrices and particularly much faster for ``cat\_ears\_3\_4'' and ``dw8192'' and ``garon2'' than JDSVD, confirming the higher effectiveness of the new thick-restart.
-Regarding the overall efficiency, \cref{fig1} depicts the average MVs per outer iteration of IPJDSVD and JDSVD to compute each desired singular triplet of ``Alemdar'' and ``bcsstk33''.
-We can see that IPJDSVD, on average, saved $121$ and $80$ MVs at each outer iteration from JDSVD for the former and latter matrices, respectively, huge improvements.
-For all the test matrices, we can see from \cref{table1} that IPJDSVD reduced more than $32.74\%$ of MVs and more than $13.79\%$ of the CPU time by JDSVD.
+\begin{exper} We now compute the ten singular triplets of the last eight test matrices in \cref{table00} for given targets $\tau$.
+The desired singular values of ``epb2'' are not very interior, and those of the other seven matrices are interior and clustered. \end{exper}

+JDSVD-V and JDSVD succeeded in computing the desired singular triplets of all the test matrices with ten different sets of random starting vectors, and \cref{table1} lists their average computational results.
+Regarding the outer iterations, we see from the table that JDSVD-V converged faster than JDSVD for almost all the test matrices, especially for ``epb2'', for which JDSVD-V reduced nearly half of the outer iterations needed by JDSVD, confirming the substantial higher effectiveness of the new thick-restart strategy proposed in \cref{subsec6}.
+Regarding the overall efficiency, \cref{fig1} (left) depicts the average MVs per outer iteration and \cref{fig1} (right) draws the total CPU time used by JDSVD and JDSVD-V to compute each desired singular triplet of ``Alemdar'' and ``bcsstk33''.
+As we can see, JDSVD-V, on average, saved $1088$ and $4209$ MVs at each outer iteration for these two matrices, respectively, huge improvements!
+It saved $23.04\%\sim60.02\%$ of the CPU time used by JDSVD for computing the last seven and nine desired singular triplets of ``Alemdar'' and ``bcsstk33'', respectively.
+For all the test matrices, JDSVD-V reduced $33.10\%\sim54.68\%$ of MVs and $14.24\%\sim46.70\%$ of the CPU time by JDSVD.

-Obviously, for these matrices, IPJDSVD is substantially superior to JDSVD.
+Obviously, for these matrices, JDSVD-V is substantially superior to JDSVD.